CanCanCommunity/cancancan/README.md

 # New Maintainer Needed

 Cancancan is looking for someone new to maintain the project.
-If you are interested, please join the converstaion at https://github.com/CanCanCommunity/cancancan/issues/209
+If you are interested, please join the conversation at https://github.com/CanCanCommunity/cancancan/issues/209

 ## Mission